 My husband, John, is now a pancreatic cancer survivor.
-As often happens, a tumor on the tail of his pancreas was discovered three years ago during a test for something else.
+As often happens, a tumor on the tail of his pancreas was discovered in 2010.
 He had the tumor removed as well as his spleen.
 By November he was back in the hospital with sepsis, and after a 2 week stay he came home.
 Cancer has hit our family before.
 My parents Joe and Doe Hanley, both died of cancer in 1994 within 4 months of each other.
 Dad had prostrate cancer for many years and saw everyday as a blessing.
 Mom was dealt a cruel blow with the diagnosis of bladder cancer and the removal of her bladder two years before her death.
 She took care of dad until his death a few weeks after their 50th wedding anniversary, an event which was not the gala which they are planned for years, rather intimate and low key, but special nevertheless.
 We all felt that Dad willed himself to live until their anniversary.
 Little did we realize how sick Mom was at that time of Dad's death.

 Mom died the day after Thanksgiving.
 It was so much to bare for all of us.
 My parents would be very proud of my cycling and volunteering in honor of them and many others affected by cancer.

 I am acutely aware of the affect that cancer has on all family members.
 It is my deepest hope that no one has to ever watch another loved one die of cancer.
 Riding and volunteering in the PMC is my way of fighting back!

 Your contribution brings us closer to cure!

 I hope that you are able to support me!